 The preceding FUD is a complete and total lie.
 Repeat a lie enough times and people will start to believe it.

-From a purely marketing standpoint, if you want more people to convert to Linux, you must convince them that they already posses the intuitive computer skills needed to use a Linux based operating system.
+From a purely marketing standpoint, if you want more people to convert to Linux, you must convince them that they already possess the intuitive computer skills needed to use a Linux-based operating system.